The best British Airways World Traveller Plus (premium economy) seats

 As mentioned, the World Traveller Plus cabin on the A380 is my favourite cabin and seat for two reasons.
 First, it feels less dense than on the 747 and 777 where the layout is 2-4-2, while the A380 is 2-3-2.
 Plus, it has side bins by the window seats, giving passengers much more space to store personal items than on any other aircraft.

 Again, my top picks would be front row window seats and any window and aisle seats for couples.

 Best British Airways World Traveller plus seats on an airbus A350

 Top picks: 20A, 20K

 The Airbus 350 is currently the newest aircraft in the British Airways long-haul fleet and the layout is very similar to others in a 2-4-2 format.
-The seats and cabin is more modern, but my overall recommendation to pick the front row window seats stays the same for this aircraft type as well.
+The seats and cabin are more modern, but my overall recommendation to pick the front row window seats stays the same for this aircraft type as well.

 Featured Image courtesy of British Airways